Amphicheiras/Wireless-MIDI-controller-DEMO/README.md

 ### 5.2.
 Battery Life:
 A 3500mAh 18650 type Li-Ion is more than enough to supply the controller for a 8 hour jamming session.
 ### 5.3.
 Web Interface Testing:
-The webpage intercommunication is seamless and stable.
+The web page intercommunication is seamless and stable.
 ## 6. Challenges and Solutions
 ### 6.1.
 Connectivity Issues:
 One sort of an issue is that when a device occupies the IP address of the controller's last session, then the controller will assign itself a different IP address.
 Then you will have no way of getting that address and you will have to setup the connection again.
 There is research on working around this issue.
-Since minimum latency is required, hosting a very hitech website with lots of processing power would drain the cpu power and battery of the ESP32 so for now the webpage will stay as minimal as possible.
+Since minimum latency is required, hosting a hi-tech website with lots of processing power would drain the cpu power and battery of the ESP32 so for now the web page will stay as minimal as possible.
 ### 6.2.
 Power Management:
-The radio transmition is the most demanding process on the ESP32.
-There are builtin ESP32 power options regarding WiFi usage, closing and opening the WiFi antenna and lowering the rate at which packages are being sent.
+The radio transmission is the most demanding process on the ESP32.
+There are builtin ESP32 power options regarding Wi-Fi usage, closing and opening the Wi-Fi antenna and lowering the rate at which packages are being sent.
 If there is a stable latency of 20ms, then the ESP32 can sleep for most of the time, wake up to transmit or receive and then fall asleep again.
 These techniques are being researched for optimum power performance.
 The code it self is quite light, and the processing power needed for it, is of minimal impact on the battery life.
 ## 7. Conclusion
 ### 7.1.
 Project Recap:
 The wireless MIDI controller successfully achieved its goals, providing a flexible and portable solution